sfraser-dev/web-python-flask-microblog/README.md

-# Microbloging site
+# Microbloging Site

-Front end of HTML & W3.CSS, back end of Python, Flask & MongoDB
+- Front end of HTML & W3.CSS, back end of Python, Flask and MongoDB

-Maximum of 140 characters per post.
+- Maximum of 140 characters per post

-Textarea content added to MongoDB upon submit button click.
+- Textarea content added to MongoDB upon submit button click
-Delete a previous post from the list upon "x" button click.
+    - Delete a previous post from the list upon "x" button click

-MongoDB implemented on Cloud Atlas.
+- MongoDB implemented on Cloud Atlas

-Timezone set to UTC + 1 hour.
+- Timezone set to UTC + 1 hour

-Hitting browser refresh may resend post data, this is normal browser behaviour -
+- Hitting browser refresh may resend post data, this is normal browser behaviour
-clicking the URL+enter will prevent this possible behaviour.
+    - clicking the URL+enter will prevent this possible behaviour.
-The flask app renders a new page time there is a submitted or deleted post -
+- The flask app renders a new page every time there is a submitted or deleted post
-going back and forward in the browser will show these different pages (normal browser behaviour).
+    - going back and forward in the browser will show these different pages (normal browser behaviour)

+## MongoDB Cloud Atlas

-Remember to add your computer's IP to the allowable IP
-list if you have newtwork restriction security setup on your
-**Cloud Atlas MongoDB** account.
+Remember to add your computer's IP to the allowable IPlist if you have network restriction security setup on your **Cloud Atlas MongoDB** account.
 If using a **VPN**, be aware of this.

 ## Setup